 A portly, middle-aged man with medium dark skin and a grey beard is checking his blood sugar levels on a meter.

 NCHD is participating in the National Diabetes Prevention Program to provide northeast Colorado residents resources to lower their risk of developing Type 2 Diabetes.
-If you feel you are at risk and want to check out how we can help, please click the button.
+If you feel you are at risk and want to check out how we can help, please click the button for a prediabetes risk assessment and how to sign up for Lifestyle Change Program.

 The Northeast Colorado Health Department is your trusted ally in safeguarding and promoting community well-being.